ProfessorKazarinoff/ansible-jupyterhub-digitalocean/README.md

 # ansible-jupyterhub-digitalocean

-A repo of Ansible playbooks to install JupyterHub on a Digital Ocean Server using Ansible.
+A repo of Ansible playbooks to install JupyterHub on a Digital Ocean VPS using Ansible.
 Can only be used on WSL, MacOS or Linux.
 Does not work on Windows 10.

 ## Create DO server and connect domain name to it

-First create the DigitalOcean server, add domain to DigitalOcean DNS.
+First create the DigitalOcean Droplet, add domain name to DigitalOcean DNS.
 Link domain name to server (the DNS hookup takes the longest).
 Note the IP address of the server.

 ```
 ns1.digitalocean.com